victorpoughon/torchlensmaker/roadmap.md

 * Spot diagram (chromatic): image of a point source emitting a mixture of wavelengths
 * Ray error plot: focal loss as a function of 1 or 2 configuration

+* add option to see number of rays at each stage
+* add option to see aperture/spread of beam at each stage
+* find intermediate images

 ## Rays not colliding with surface